UK Inheritance Tax Thresholds & Rates

 IHT Calculator

-On the Soteria Trusts website, you will find an IHT Calculator which automates the estate valuation and IHT process for you!
+On the Soteria Trusts website, you will find an IHT Calculator that automates your estate valuation and IHT process!
 Check it out as it can give you an estimate of your estate’s value within seconds and make you aware if you are in need of further IHT Planning to reduce these taxes.

 Soteria’s IHT Planning Service

-When it comes to Inheritance Tax, here is no one solution that fits all.
+When it comes to Inheritance Tax, no one solution fits all.
 As everyone’s circumstances are different, we recommend seeking advice from a professional tax adviser or financial planner who understands IHT and the complexities associated with its mitigation.
 Contact us for a free consultation today.

 Leave a Reply